This post may contain affiliate links which won’t change your price but will share some commission.

 - Spoon some of the juices over the chicken.
 If needed add some water to the sheet pan.

-- Roast the chicken on high temperature for another 20 minutes.
-Serve warm.
+- Roast the chicken on high temperature for another 10-15 minutes* (See Recipe Notes) Serve warm.